top of page

 b.
 Daniel.

-Daniel was forced into a lion's den at the command of King Darius, the Mede.
+Daniel went into a lion's den at the command of King Darius, the Mede.

 a.
 Enoch.